yaswant/lfric_core/documentation/testing.rst

     class simple_test( Test ):
     def test( self ):
-        question = 'How much wood would a Woodchuck chuck if a Woodchuck could chuck wood' expectedTranscript = 'You asked "{}"\nI answer "A Woodchuck would chuck no amount of wood as a Woodchuck can't chuck wood"'.format( question)
+        question = 'How much wood would a Woodchuck chuck if a Woodchuck could chuck wood' expectedTranscript = 'A Woodchuck would chuck no amount of wood as a Woodchuck can't chuck wood'

         out, err = process.communicate( question )